 Zengzi said: “When the dead are shown proper reverence and the memory of distant ancestors is kept alive, the people’s virtue is at its highest.”

-Confucius said: “Shen, my doctrine is all woven into a single thread.”
+Confucius said: “Shen, my way is woven into a single thread.”
 Zengzi replied: “Indeed.”
-After Confucius had left, the other disciples asked: “What did he mean?”
-Zengzi said: “The doctrine of the Master is based on loyalty and reciprocity; that and nothing more.”
+After Confucius had left, the other followers asked: “What did he mean?”
+Zengzi said: “The way of the Master is based on loyalty and reciprocity; that and nothing more.”

 When Zengzi was ill, he called his disciples together and said: “Look at my feet!
 Look at my hands!
 It is said in the Book of Odes: